andryjohn/RJ-s-blog/_posts/2019-05-05-Host-any-front-end.md

 layout:     post
 title:      Host any Front End projects for free with github-pages
 date:       2019-05-05
 summary:
 categories: Developper skills
 mathjax: true
 ---

 ![git](/images/github.gif)

-Sometimes you want to work on a simple web page, and you don’t want the burden of having to setup some hosting environment.
+>Sometimes you want to work on a simple web page, and you don’t want the burden of having to setup some hosting environment.

 Once again, [GitHub Pages](https://pages.github.com/) can help you.
 By creating a repo and working in the **gh-pages branch** instead of **master**, you will automatically get your site up and running.

 Bonus point, you can set a **CNAME** to host it under your own domain.

 Follow this gist, and do it all from the terminal!

----

 ```ruby
 # Puts your own GitHub username? & your own project name?